kstrauser/tubifer/README.md

 ISP data plans are difficult to compare.
 Tubifer intends to fix that.
 Its main components are:

-* `tubifer/data/providers.json`: a formatted description of ISPs and their available data plans
+* `tubifer/data/*.json`: formatted descriptions of ISPs and their available data plans
-* A command, `show-data-prices`, for parsing and displaying its contents.
+* A command, `show-data-prices`, for parsing and displaying the ISP descriptions

 # Example

-The `show-data-prices` command loads the data in `tubifer/data/providers.json` and renders it in a readable format.
+The `show-data-prices` command loads the data in `tubifer/data/*.json` and renders it in a readable format.
 By default, it displays information about all defined providers and all of their plans:

 ```text
 $ show-data-prices --help

 Usage: show-data-prices [OPTIONS] [PROVIDER_NAME] [TYPE_NAME] [PLAN_NAME]
                         [OPTION_NAME]